youtpout/zkapp-ui/README.md

 Source of webpage who host the game and implement zkworker

+To update the Game in the UI, just export the game as HTML5 in Godot and copy the 3 files GodotMina.js/GodotMina.pck/GodotMina.wasm in ui/public folder, accept to replace the old files

 ## Godot

 Source of tictactoe game create with Godot 3.5 in C#